MaskedSpeech: Context-aware Speech Synthesis with Masking Strategy: Introduction

-To incorporate both contextual semantic and acoustic features into the TTS model and improve prosody generation for a paragraph, we proposed MaskedSpeech in this paper.
-Inspired by the speech editing works~\cite{a3t,wang2022context,tan2021editspeech}, acoustic features of the current sentence are masked out and concatenated with those of neighboring sentences, and further used as augmented input for the proposed network.
-Then the network could learn fine-grained prosody features from the contextual speech, and no prosody prediction from text is required.
-Neighboring texts are also concatenated with current text and sent into the phoneme encoder of the proposed model, which helps the model learn fine-grained semantic features from the contextual text.
-Furthermore, a cross-utterance (CU) encoder is used to extract coarse-grained sentence-level semantic representation.
-The proposed MaskedSpeech is trained by reconstructing the masked acoustic features, by utilizing the contextual text, contextual speech, and sentence-level semantic representation, which enables MaskedSpeech to improve prosody modeling and alleviate the one-to-many mapping issue naturally.
-Experimental results indicate that the proposed MaskedSpeech can significantly improve the naturalness and expressiveness of synthesized speech over the baseline Fastspeech2 model.
+To improve prosody generation for a paragraph, we proposed MaskedSpeech in this paper, which takes FastSpeech2~\cite{fastspeech2} as network backbone and incorporates both contextual semantic and acoustic features.
+The main contributions of MaskedSpeech contains: \begin{itemize} \item Inspired by the speech editing works~\cite{a3t,wang2022context,tan2021editspeech}, we concatenate the acoustic features of previous and current sentences and mask out those from the current sentence, then those features are used as additional decoder input for the proposed network.
+The network could learn fine-grained prosody features from the contextual speech at the decoder part, and no prosody prediction from text is required. \item Phonemes of both previous and current sentences are concatenated and sent into the phoneme encoder of the proposed model, which helps the model learn fine-grained semantic features from the previous sentence. \item Furthermore, a cross-utterance (CU) encoder is used to extract coarse-grained sentence-level semantic representation from neighboring sentences, this allows the proposed model to capture semantic correlation between contextual sentences. \end{itemize}

-\section{Related Work}
+The proposed MaskedSpeech is trained by reconstructing the masked acoustic features, by utilizing the contextual text, contextual speech, and sentence-level semantic representation, which makes MaskedSpeech able to improve prosody modeling and alleviate the one-to-many mapping issue naturally.

-This section reviews the acoustic masking strategies used in speech representation learning and speech editing tasks, which is the inspiration of the proposed model.
-Unsupervised speech representation learning~\cite{wav2vec2,wav2vec2xlsr,hubert} has demonstrated its superiority in the field of speech recognition and related downstream tasks.
-To learn meaningful speech representation, these technologies usually mask several frames of acoustic features randomly, and contrastive learning is used to learn discrete quantized speech units as latent representations.
+\section{Related work}